ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 - Pre-shared keying material: Used to install pre-shared keying material established out-of-band.
-Each pre-shared keying material is associated with some identity that typically identifies its use or has some protocol-specific meaning to peers.
+Each pre-shared keying material is associated with some identity that typically identifies its use or has some protocol-specific meaning to the RemoteEndpoint.

 ~~~
 securityParameters.AddPreSharedKey(key, identity)